-Launching today (Friday 12 April) for learners to register on the FutureLearn platform, Caring for Children Moving Alone: Protecting Unaccompanied and Separated Children – www.futurelearn.com/courses/caring-for-children-moving-alone - will begin on Monday 27 May 2019.
+Launching today (Friday 12 April) for learners to register on the FutureLearn platform, Caring for Children Moving Alone: Protecting Unaccompanied and Separated Children – www.futurelearn.com/courses/caring-for-children-moving-alone - next course will begin on Monday 2 September 2019.

 The free, six-week online course is available to anyone, wherever they are in the world, and is offered in four languages: English, French, Spanish and Arabic.

 The course specifically focuses on the importance of considering the needs of unaccompanied and separated children and young people on the move, their circumstances and wishes.